About your CDIC coverage

 What happens to my current CDIC coverage?

-If two or more CDIC member institutions merge, insured deposits made at each institution before the merger continue to be insured separately up to CA $100,000 per depositor per category, as if the institutions had not combined, for two years after the merger, or until term deposits mature or are redeemed.
+If two or more CDIC member institutions merge, insured deposits made at each institution before the merger continue to be insured separately up to $100,000 per depositor per category, as if the institutions had not combined, for two years after the merger, or until term deposits mature or are redeemed.

 In other words, insured deposits by a client at Canadian Western Bank and National Bank of Canada before the joining of the two banks will continue to be insured separately.

-This coverage applies for up to CA $100,000 per depositor per category for two years after the merger, or until term deposits mature or are redeemed.
+This coverage applies for up to $100,000 per depositor per category for two years after the merger, or until term deposits mature or are redeemed.
 The amount of separate coverage is adjusted according to withdrawals from those deposits or the maturation or redemption of term deposits, as per CDIC regulations.

 Please speak to your Relationship Manager for more information.